alta1212/project-3-fresh-food/README.md

 ## General info
 This project is simple website using MVC model, Angular JS, SQL Sever, Azure, HTML, CSS, JS .
+* This project using online database just run doesn't need run query file, but i put it in the project
 ## Technologies
 Project is created with:
 * Visual Studio